tomaka/luawrapper/README.md

     LuaContext lua;
     lua.writeVariable("a", LuaEmptyArray);

+`LuaEmptyArray` is a global variable, and trying to write its value in a Lua variable instead writes an empty array (note: the reason why it is not a member of `LuaContext` is because of programming issues).

 Remember that you can create recursive variants, so you can read arrays which contain arrays which contain arrays, and so forth.